Kirkwall Ba' Game: Men's Ba'

 The Men's Ba' is thrown up also from the Merket Cross, when the cathedral bell strikes 13:00.
 The person chosen to "throw up" the ba', or begin the game, is usually an older Ba' stalwart, but the honour is occasionally given to some local public figure.

 The waiting scrum can number up to 350 men and can be a sight to behold.
 Once thrown up, the Ba' disappears into the scrum and much surging play occurs while the two sides weigh each other up and determine who has the weight on their side on this occasion.
-Much exciting surging and turning play often occurs on this wider part of the street, which can frequently determine the final outcome.
+Much exciting surging and turning play often occurs on this wider part of the street, which can frequently determine the outcome.

 Occasionally, the ba' appears out of the scrum and someone makes a dash through the crowds of spectators.
 To the casual onlooker this can happen at any moment, but the seasoned Ba' watcher can often see what is happening long before the ba' suddenly erupts.
 Breaks sometimes occur on Broad Street, but can occur anywhere where one side gains sufficient control of part of the scrum.

 The Doonies have the benefit of a flat push to Albert Street, while the Uppies have a hard push up to the top of Tankerness Lane.
 The game may also go down one of the flagstone lanes, or down Castle Street onto the open Junction Road.
 Once there either side may gain the upper hand by means of a smuggle and run, or the scrum may become immobile in one of the many closes and yards.

 However, if the Uppies manage to enter Victoria Street, or the Doonies Albert Street, the opposition have a much harder time, due to the narrowness and the press of often many hundreds of keen spectators.
 All the same the Ba' may be restricted for several hours in any of the many lanes and neither side ever gives up the struggle until the goal is reached.

+The longest a Men’s Ba game has lasted was 7 hours (New Year’s Day 1975) and the shortest was 4 minutes (Christmas Day 1952).